go-fish/gojson/README.md

 ```

-For expose structs, gojson will generate `MarshalJSON/UnmarshalJSON` methods for marshal/unmarshal json.
+* For expose structs, gojson will generate `MarshalJSON/UnmarshalJSON` methods for marshal/unmarshal json.
 You also can use `gojson.Marshal/gojson.Unmarshal` functions to marshal/unmarshal json.
+* gojson will generate Marshal and Unmarsnal code by default, if you don't want to generate code for struct, use comment `+gojson:noencode`, `+gojson:nodecode` or `+gojson:none`.
-If your field contains many escaped char, add `escape` to your field tag, it will improve preformance when unmarshal escape string.
+* If your field contains many escaped char, add `escape` to your field tag, it will improve preformance when unmarshal escape string.

 ## Benchmark
 ### Large Payload